How donations work

 What to dispose of

-- Domestic / Household electrical recycling - Please try the FREECYCLE website or Contact your local council for information / advice
+- Domestic / Household electrical recycling - FREECYCLE website or Contact your local council for information / advice

-- Corporate, Local government, Charities, Schools, Hospitals - Contact your local council for advice or speak to "Recycling for Charities" our sister charity specialising in IT WEEE recycling.
-Including bulk IT disposal.
+- Corporate, Local government, Charities, Schools, Hospitals - Contact your local council for advice.

 WEEE and You